jordansissel/fpm/docs/packages/pleaserun.rst

 pleaserun - Pleaserun services
 ==============================

-Pleaserun helps generate service definitions for a variety of service manangers such as systemd and sysv.
+Pleaserun helps generate service definitions for a variety of service managers such as systemd and sysv.

 When used as an input, fpm will generate a package that include multiple service